312 Academic Misconduct

 C. Academic Misconduct Committee (Committee) refers to the Committee established under Policy 32 University Committees.

-D. Faculty member.
+D. Faculty Member.
 For the purposes of this policy, a faculty member is the University employee teaching a course or serving in a supervisory, advisory, or evaluative capacity in relation to the student(s) accused of academic misconduct, including graduate teaching assistants who are instructors of record.
 Graduate teaching assistants or others who are not instructors of record should present documentation of suspected misconduct to the supervising faculty member.